IceHe/lib/snips/refactoring.md

 _A difference between test code and production code is that it is okay to copy and edit test code._

+## Toward a Catalog of Refactorings

+重构列表

+As I describe the refactorings in this and other chapters, I use a standard format.
+Each refactoring has five parts, as follows:

+- 名称 : I begin with a **name**.
+The name is important to building a vocabulary of refactorings.
+- 简短概要 : I follow the name with a short **summary** of the situation in which you need the refactoring and a summary of what the refactoring does.
+- 动机 : The **motivation** describes why the refactoring should be done and describes circumstances in which it shouldn't be done.
+- 做法 : The **mechanics** are a concise, step-by-step description of how to carry out the refactoring.
+- 范例 : The **examples** show a very simple use of the refactoring to illustrate how it works.

 ## Composing Methods

 重新组织方法